 Accessible Education Services is responsible for providing exam accommodations such as use of a reader, scribe, interpreter, assistive technology, or private room.

 For additional instructions and resources regarding exam proctoring, please refer to the Exam Proctoring Guide.

 ALTERNATE FORMAT BOOKS

 It is important that book orders be placed with the bookstore by the bookstore deadline.
-This allows the OSWD to arrange for alternate textbooks to be ready for students on the first day of class.
+This allows AES to arrange for alternate textbooks to be ready for students on the first day of class.